Bursitis: Causes & Treatments

 Over-the-counter painkillers such as paracetamol can provide pain relief while anti-inflammatory painkillers such as ibuprofen help tackle inflammation.
 Ibuprofen isn't suitable for everyone, so check with the patient information leaflet inside the packet before you take a dose.
 If you need stronger painkillers, you'll need a prescription from your GP.

 Use an ice pack on the affected area to help reduce inflammation and pain.
 You can make your own by wrapping ice cubes or a bag of frozen vegetables in a towel - however, never apply ice directly to your skin.
-Place the ice pack on the affected area for up to 20 minutes every few hours.
+Place the ice pack on the affected area for around 10 minutes every few hours.

 Seek professional help

-If you have bursitis symptoms that don't improve after two weeks of using self-care techniques, the NHS claims you should see your GP (however, if you have the symptoms of bursitis accompanied by a high temperature, see your doctor straight away as you may have septic bursitis).
+If you have bursitis symptoms that don't improve after two weeks of using self-care techniques, the NHS claims you should see your GP (however, if you have the symptoms of bursitis accompanied by a high temperature, see your doctor straight away as you may have septic bursitis) (vii).

 Your doctor may recommend steroid injections to help reduce the inflammation, or you may be advised to have the fluid drained out of the affected area with a needle if the swelling is particularly bad (this is called aspiration).
 Meanwhile if you have septic bursitis, your GP will usually prescribe antibiotics to treat the infection.
-If the affected bursa doesn't respond to the treatment, you may be recommended to have surgery to remove it.
+If the affected bursa doesn't respond to the treatment, you may be recommended to have surgery to remove it – though this only happens rarely.

 Whether you've had bursitis in the past or not, there are several things you can do to reduce your risk of developing another - or your first - episode: